observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 </details>

+Using these new deployment yaml's, you can redeploy the application into your AKS cluster.
+In cas you forgot how to do that section  [🚀  Deploy Application](../02-deploy-application/README.md#🚀-deploy-application) is your friend! 😉

-Go grab another coffee ☕ (or tea 🍵, we don't discriminate) and come back to a bunch of telemetry send already upstream!
+Nearly done!
+Go grab another coffee ☕ (or tea 🍵, we don't discriminate) and come back to a bunch of telemetry  already send upstream and in your Application Insights!

 To learn how to use all this cool new data, head to the next section where we see how cool Application Insights actually is 😜.

 ## Navigation